tomc944/AdventurerCollective/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, mark completed and delete adventures
+- [ ] Create, read, edit, save and delete adventures
 - [ ] Organize adventures within lists (e.g. Southwest Utah Hikes)
 - [ ] Tag adventures with multiple tags and search adventures by tag (e.g. Biking, Running, Backpacking)
 - [ ] Follow other adventurers/have others follow you